makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

 ```
 </div>

-### Backup and restore timeout
+### Backup and restoration timeout

-The `backup_timeout` and `restore_timeout` options let you choose what is the backup and restore
+The `backup_timeout` and `restore_timeout` options let you choose what is the
-processes timeout in seconds.
+backup and restoration processes timeout in seconds.

 Default value is `600` (seconds) for backup, `1800` (seconds) for restore.